projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-startup.rst

 Refer to :ref:`physical-interrupt-initialization` for a detailed description of interrupt-related initial states, including IDT and physical PICs.

-After BSP detects that all APs are up, BSP will start creating the first VM, i.e. SOS, as explained in the next section.
+After BSP detects that all APs are up, it will continue to enter guest mode; similar, after one AP complete its initialization, it will start entering guest mode as well.
+When BSP & APs enter guest mode, they will try to launch pre-defined VMs whose vBSP associated with this physical core; these pre-defined VMs are static configured in ``vm config`` and they could be pre-launched Safety VM or Service VM; the VM startup will be explained in next section.

 .. _vm-startup:

 VM Startup
 **********

-SOS is created and launched on the physical BSP after the hypervisor initializes itself.
-Meanwhile, the APs enter the default idle loop (refer to :ref:`VCPU_lifecycle` for details), waiting for any vCPU to be scheduled to them.
+The Service VM or a pre-launched VM is created and launched on the physical CPU which configured as its vBSP.
+Meanwhile, for the physical CPUs which configured as vAPs for dedicated VMs, they will enter the default idle loop (refer to :ref:`VCPU_lifecycle` for details), waiting for any vCPU to be scheduled to them.

-:numref:`hvstart-vmflow` illustrates a high-level execution flow of creating and launching a VM, applicable to both SOS and UOS.
-One major difference in the creation of SOS and UOS is that SOS is created by the hypervisor, while the creation of UOSes is triggered by the DM in SOS.
+:numref:`hvstart-vmflow` illustrates a high-level execution flow of creating and launching a VM, applicable to pre-launched VM, Service VM and User VM.
+One major difference in the creation of User VM and pre-launched /Service VM is that pre-launched/Service VM is created by the hypervisor, while the creation of User VMs is triggered by the DM in Service OS.
 The main steps include:

 -  **Create VM**: A VM structure is allocated and initialized.
-A unique VM ID is picked, EPT is created, I/O bitmap is set up, I/O emulation handlers initialized and registered and virtual CPUID entries filled.
-For SOS an addition e820 table is prepared.
+A unique VM ID is picked, EPT is initialized, e820 table for this VM is prepared, I/O bitmap is set up, virtual PIC/IOAPIC/PCI/UART is initialized, EPC for virtual SGX is prepared, guest PM IO is set up, IOMMU for PT dev support is enabled, virtual CPUID entries are filled, and vCPUs configred in this VM's ``vm config`` are prepared.
+For post-launched User VM, the EPT page table and e820 table is actually prepared by DM instead of hypervisor.

--  **Create vCPUs:** Create the vCPUs, assign the physical processor it is pinned to, a unique-per-VM vCPU ID and a globally unique VPID, and initializes its virtual lapic and MTRR.
-For SOS one vCPU is created for each physical CPU on the platform.
-For UOS the DM determines the number of vCPUs to be created.
+-  **Prepare vCPUs:** Create the vCPUs, assign the physical processor it is pinned to, a unique-per-VM vCPU ID and a globally unique VPID, and initializes its virtual lapic and MTRR, and its vCPU thread object got setup for vcpu scheduling.
+The vCPU number and affinity are defined in corresponding ``vm config`` for this VM.

+-  **Build vACPI:** For Service VM, the hypervisor will customize a virtual ACPI table based on native ACPI table (this is in the TODO).
+   For pre-launched VM, the hypervisor will build a simple ACPI table with necessary information like MADT.
+   For post-launched User VM, DM will build its ACPI table dynamically.

--  **SW Load:** The BSP of a VM also prepares for each VM's SW configuration including kernel entry address, ramdisk address, bootargs, zero page etc. This is done by the hypervisor for SOS while by DM for UOS.
+-  **SW Load:** Prepares for each VM's SW configuration according to guest OS requirement, which may include kernel entry address, ramdisk address, bootargs, or zero page for launching bzImage etc.
+   This is done by the hypervisor for pre-launched or Service VM, while by DM for post-launched User VMs.
+   Meanwhile, there are two kinds of boot mode - de-privilege and direct boot mode.
+The de-privilege boot mode is combined with ACRN UEFI-stub, and only apply to Service VM, which ensure native UEFI environment could be restored and keep running in the Service VM.
+The direct boot mode is applied to both pre-launched and Service VM, in this mode, the VM will start from standard real or proteted mode which is not related with native environment.

+-  **Start VM:** The vBSP of vCPUs in this VM is kick to do schedule.

 -  **Schedule vCPUs:** The vCPUs are scheduled to the corresponding physical processors for execution.